SnappyDragon64/Snuffles/README.md

 # Snuffles
 Winterjam 2021 entry.

-Adds Snuffles, a cute new mob to snowy biomes.
+Adds Snuffles, a new mob to snowy biomes.